emdgroup/baybe/README.md

 > 29        fine            5.0  Solvent B
 > ```

-Note that the specific recommendations will depend on the data that has already been fed to the model and random number generator seed that is used.
+Note that the specific recommendations will depend on both the data already fed to the campaign and the random number generator seed that is used.

 After having conducted the corresponding experiments, we can add our measured targets to the table and feed it back to the campaign: